SCIInstitute/Seg3D/docs/tutorials/Seg3DTutorial.md

 ### Loading Angiogram

 The second cardiac dataset that is part of this example is the angiogram.
 For this part of the tutorial load the Angio.NRRD file.
 Use the <span>**Import Layer From Single File...**</span> menu in the File Menu to load this dataset.
-An example of this dataset is depicted [Figure 12](figure12).
+An example of this dataset is depicted [Figure 12](fig-angio-data).

-:::{figure-md} figure12
+:::{figure-md} fig-angio-data

 ![AngioData](Seg3DTutorial_figures/AngioData.png)